qulle/angular-14-module-federation/README.md

 ## About

 The purpose of this project is to document the installation, configuration and integration process of the following concepts.
-How to:

 ### 1. [Multiple Apps in Workspace](#1-multiple-angular-apps-in-workspace)